Skip to main content

 What Exactly is an eVB Number?

-The eVB-Nummer (elektronische Versicherungsbestaetigung) is a 7-character alphanumeric code that proves you have valid car liability insurance in Germany.
-Think of it as a digital receipt from your insurer that says "yes, this person is covered."
+The eVB number (elektronische Versicherungsbestaetigung) is a 7-character alphanumeric code that proves you have valid car liability insurance in Germany.
+Think of it as a digital receipt from your insurer that says, Yes, this person is covered.

 Germany introduced this system in 2008, replacing the old paper insurance slips (Doppelkarte).
 Today, the Zulassungsstelle checks your insurance status electronically using this code.
-No code, no license plates, no legal driving.
+No code, no license plates, no legal driving on public roads.

 You need an eVB when you: